libbymiller/pi-frame/README.md

     diskutil unmountDisk /dev/diskN
     sudo dd bs=1m if=~/Downloads/2016-11-25-raspbian-jessie.img of=/dev/rdiskN

-Depending on your version of Jessie, you may need to enable ssh (again before ejecting) - [see this security update](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/)
+Depending on your version of Jessie, you may need to enable ssh (before ejecting) - [see this security update](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/)

     touch /Volumes/boot/ssh